bsc-wdc/dislib/docs/source/user-guide.rst

 ------------------

 Distributed arrays (ds-arrays) are the main data structure used in dislib.
-In essence, a ds-array is a matrix divided in blocks that are typically stored remotely.
+In essence, a ds-array is a matrix divided in blocks that are stored remotely.
 Each block of a ds-array is a `NumPy <https://numpy.org/>`_ array or a SciPy `CSR matrix <https://docs.scipy .org/doc/scipy/reference/generated/scipy.sparse.csr_matrix.html#scipy.sparse .csr_matrix>`_, depending on the kind of data used to create the ds-array.